bjzhang/bjzhang.github.io/_drafts/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 Find the definition of syscall in  glibc
 ----------------------------------------
-There are different ways to know where does glibc implement a syscall.
-E.g. we could grep the source code, find the syscall named source code or find the dependency file of glibc.
+There are different ways to know where glibc implements a syscall.
+E.g. we could grep the source code, find the syscall named source code or find the dependency file in the build directory of glibc.

-The easiest way when you have the coresponding compiler is reading the dependency file:
+It is easy to know definition from the dependency file when there is the coresponding compiler:
 ```
 > find . -name sched_yield.o.d
 ./posix/sched_yield.o.d
 ```

-Usually, the second line of dependency show the real definition.
-In sched_yield.o, we saw headers instead of c source code.
+Usually, the second line of dependency show the definition.
+In sched_yield.o, we see headers instead of c source code.
 It means that sched_yield is wrapped by the assembly language.
 ```
 > head -n 2 posix/sched_yield.o
 $(common-objpfx)posix/sched_yield.o: \
   ../include/stdc-predef.h ../include/libc-symbols.h \
 ```

 We could confirm it in sysd-syscalls in build directory.
-All the syscalls found in this file(exclude comment) is wrapped by assembly language and controlled by macros:
+All the syscalls found in this file(exclude comments) is wrapped by assembly language and controlled by several macros:
 ```
 #### CALL=sched_yield NUMBER=(124) ARGS=i: SOURCE=-
 ifeq (,$(filter sched_yield,$(unix-syscalls)))